Buy Now! "200 Nature Hot Spots in Alberta" - Published June 2022

 Pura Vida is the national slogan in Costa Rica.
 Simply translated it means simple life or pure life but it’s much more than that in Costa Rica.
 It’s also the way the people of Costa Rica live.
 They tend to focus on what they have, rather than what they don’t have.
 They embrace the simple life and dwell less on the negative.

 Over 1.7 million people visit Costa Rica every year and tourism is now the primary source of income.
-The bulk of the tourists are from Canada and the United States.
+One of the interesting Costa Rica facts is that the bulk of tourists are from Canada and the United States.

 If you want to listen to the national anthem in Costa Rica tune in to a daily 7 AM airing on most of the radio stations.
 Now that’s a way to wake up!